anuragvvworkspace/anuragvvworkspace.github.io/content/learning_curves/machine_learning/bloomberg_tutes/video3_IntroToStatisticalLearningTheory.md

 2. Take action a
 3. observe outcome y

 Evaluate action vs outcome: loss function l(a,y)
 Typically wanna assume outcome independent of action.
-But not always the case ( like in autonomous cars)
+But not always the case ( like in autonomous cars steering)

 What would the spaces be for linear regression?
 Input space x : past data or latest data R^d
 Action a : prediction of next value
 Outcome : future value